 An application to present information at a Joint Work Session should be submitted to the Planning Department according to the submittal schedule for the Planning Commission (generally 4 weeks in advance).
-Joint Work Session's are only scheduled as needed and will occur generally at 6 pm on the same day as the scheduled Planning Commission meeting.
+Joint Work Session's are only scheduled as needed and will occur generally at 5:30 pm on the same day as the scheduled Planning Commission meeting.
 Not all Planned District's must appear at a Joint Work Session.
 The Work Session is for large projects or projects with significant changes to current entitlements.
-An electronic copy of concept plan should be submitted with the application for a Joint Work Session. ( Concept plan check list).
+An electronic copy of should be submitted with the application for a Joint Work Session. ( Concept plan check list).
 Applicants that fail to have all the elements of the concept plan checklist will not be allowed to present to the Joint Work session.
-Applicants should plan to make a 10 minute presentation explaining the project to the Board of Commissioners and Planning Commission.
+Applicants should plan to make a 10 to 15 minute presentation explaining the project to the Board of Commissioners and Planning Commission.
 Each member of the Joint Work Session will give the applicant feedback on the project.
 There will be 5 to 10 minutes for the applicant to ask or answer questions at the end of the session.
 Applicants may present one time at the Joint Work Session and must proceed to full submittal

 Step 3.
 Application Submittal to the Planning Commission